Monthly Archives: June 2022

 Funeral for a Poem

 Sometimes you meet poems in the strangest ways.
-I still remember how I met C. P. Cavafy’s poem, “Ithaka.”
-It was in reading about Jaqueline Kennedy-Onasiss’s funeral.
+I learned of C. P. Cavafy’s poem, “Ithaka” while reading about Jaqueline Kennedy-Onasiss’s funeral.
 The poem was read at the service by her longtime companion, Maurice Tempelsman.

 Some don’t know that Mrs. Kennedy was a great champion of poetry and even wrote her own (read “Sea Joy” in the photo above).
 Her daughter, Caroline, would grow up to be an admirer of the genre as well, helping to put together a collection that is now out of print but garners high marks on book review sites.